lgreco/cdp/docs/source/COMP170/notes/courseRecap.rst

 Ternary operator
 ................
 The ternary operator ``?:``, is a compact form of the if-else statement.
-For example, the expression
+For example, consider the code below.

 .. code-block:: java